Kyū: Coloured belts

 In some styles, students wear white belts until they receive their first dan rank or black belt, while in others a range of colors are used for different kyū grades.
 The wearing of coloured belts is often associated with kyū ranks, particularly in modern martial arts such as karate and judo (where the practice originated).
 However, there is no standard association of belt colours with particular ranks and different schools and organizations assign colours independently; see Rank in Judo for examples of variation within an art.
 However, white is often the lowest ranked belt and brown is the highest kyū rank, and it is common to see the darker colors associated with the higher ranks, i.e., the closest to black belt.
+Historically, students of martial arts would only have one belt or obi, which they would hand-dye when the next ranking was achieved.
+From a dyer's perspective, the colours must progress from light to dark.

 The system of using different colored belts to mark rank is not universally accepted in the martial arts.
 Supporters of the belt colors point out their use as a simple visual key for experience, such as in matching opponents for sparring, allowing opponents to somewhat accurately judge each other's skill, and to split them for competitions.
 Those who oppose the use of coloured belts are also often concerned that students will worry too much about relative rank, and become arrogant with trivial promotions and differences, while supporters feel that by providing small signs of success and recognition, students are more confident, and their training is more structured, and that the ranking system encourages higher-ranked students to assist lower-ranked ones, and lower-ranked students to respect their seniors.